learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 You will be able to:

-* Cast columns to the appropriate data types
+* Perform the full data cleaning process for a dataset
 * Identify and deal with null values appropriately
 * Remove unnecessary columns
-* Understand how to normalize data

 ## Getting Started